toniuyt123/gta_ai/README.md

 '-s', '--s-th'      # Sides threshold, should be between 1 and 0
 ```

-The model.predict insed the code returns probabilites of each of the keys being pressed
+The model.predict method inside the code returns probabilites of each of the keys being pressed

+So we need the threshold to determine when we are sure we need to simulate a keypress

+## Misc
 ### Useful cheat codes
 Cheat codes(ingame) for ease of debugging
 ```